neajul/New-Dependencies/Notes/Structure.md

   - steve jobs was homeless
   - women of surinam movie?
   - **we have apartments, why didwe need hotel mokum?**
+  - maybe i could include where i wrote this thesis, both on a mac, and in sweden, both in company of my closest childhood friend and with an open source aproach.
+    - abstract?
+  - **i don't think this needs to be a point but read the essay one time with this in mind.
+What is the precarity of living in Amsterdam?**
 - when did the internet become a cloud?
   - the moment it transitioned from arpanet, internet archive guy's text
   - techno feudalism
   - 2010, year of the squatting ban!
   - a few owning what belongs to the many
+- How does the cloud connect to the Netherlands specifically?
+Data centers etc?
 - influence of counter culture on computers and the internet
   - hippies, but also hacker culture!
   - **CCC?**